nvmwill/nexmo-developer/_documentation/en/video/guides/archive-broadcast-layout.md

 <!-- OPT-TODO:[start archive](/developer/rest/#start_archive)
 [start broadcast](/developer/rest/#start_broadcast) -->

-when you call the start archive or the start broadcast method of the OpenTok REST API.
+when you call the start archive or the start broadcast method of the REST API.
 640x480-pixel and 480x640-pixel (SD) archives have 4:3 and 3:4 aspect ratios.
 1280x720-pixel, 720x1280-pixel, 1920x1080-pixel, and 1080x1920-pixel (HD and FHD) archives have 16:9 and 9:16 aspect ratios.

 Keep these aspect ratios in mind when defining the CSS for a custom layout.